 The Spanish players Marina Guinart et Victoria Iglesias joined the family Nox this season.
-In an interview conducted by the Nox team, they share their feelings about this collaboration, reflect on their preparation, and discuss their goals for the year.
+In an interview conducted by the team Nox, they share their feelings about this collaboration, look back on their preparation and discuss their objectives for the year.

 An intense pre-season, between fatigue and motivation